dickwu/hyperf-phpunit-runner-extension/README.md

 2. You'll see "▶ Run Test" buttons above each test method
 3. Click the button to run that specific test

-The extension will execute your custom PHPUnit command with the `--filter` parameter to run only the selected test method.
+The extension will execute your custom PHPUnit command with the `--filter` parameter.
+It uses a regex prefix so all methods beginning with the selected name will match.

 ## Configuration